harley/orchestars/docs/qr-checkin.md

 *   **Scanner Page (`/checkin/scan`):**
     *   Must be accessible only to authenticated users with the `admin` role.
     *   If an unauthenticated user attempts to access the page, they must be redirected to the admin login page.
-    *   After successful login, the user must be redirected back to the `/checkin/scan` page.
+    *   After successful login, the user must be redirected directly back to the `/checkin/scan` page.
     *   The page must display a live camera feed with a designated scanning area.
     *   An overlay/finder guide must be present to help the user position the QR code.
 *   **Scanning & Validation:**